harrisj/anon-voucher/README.md

 - **Picked Serbea for templating** I have been doing a lot of work within Bridgetown for a personal site and using the Serbea template engine there
 - **Decided against migrations and auto-loading** these would be part of using Rails or even Hanami, but want to keep things basic and not spend my time setting them up for my project due to limited timespan
 - **Wrote a seed file for loading data** this was useful for testing as well as it will let me give the DB a reset button in a demo
-- **Using HTMX for interactive elements** I've wanted to try it and this seemed like a good application for it
+- **Using HTMX for interactive elements** I've wanted to try it and this seemed like a good application for its model of AJAX with DOM replacement of HTML.
+- **Using fly.io for deployment**

 # Running Things Locally